Social Media Evidence in Court: What Investigators Know About Digital Evidence

 - Integrity.
 The evidence must not have been altered, manipulated, or taken out of context.
 Courts increasingly require more than simple screenshots

-Types of Social Media Evidence We Collect
+Types of Social Media Evidence Investigators Collect

-Our investigators work with multiple platforms and data types:
+Qualified investigators work with multiple platforms and data types:

 - Public posts and status updates on Facebook, Instagram, X (formerly Twitter), TikTok, LinkedIn, and other platforms